Port of Kolkata: Differential Global Positioning System

 In the wide estuary, position fixing with reference to shore objects to be viewed from the deck of a vessel, is very difficult.
 In 1983 KoPT introduced the Electronic Position Fixing System "Syledis" for position fixing of the vessels plying in the wide estuary of the Hooghly river.
 The shore-based Syledis Position Fixing System was functioning round the clock with the help of the Syledis Stations located at Haldia, Raichak, Dadanpatra Bar and Frazergunj.
-The system was effectively utilized for the purpose of hydrographic survey and dredging.
+The system was effectively used for the purpose of hydrographic survey and dredging.
 KoPT has now replaced the Syledis Position Fixing System by Differential GPS (Differential Global Position Fixing System).
 This latest state-of the art technology provides improved location accuracy of up to 10 cm.